xmodar/invtorch/README.md

 ### inverse()

 The argument `cache[':mode']` will be `'inverse'`.
 You can verify your implementation of `inverse()` by calling `check()`.
 In some cases, switching to double precision is advised as invertible functions can run into some numerical instability when using single precision.
 For some functions, a view of an input tensor is passed in the output.
-In such case, this will be automatically detected and the input tensor will not b released from memory.
+In such case, this will be automatically detected and the input tensor will not be released from memory.
 Moreover, the argument `cache[':saved']` will have the positions of the saved input tensors.
 Saved tensors don't need to be computed during the inverse and can be replaced with `None`.

 ### reverse()

 `invtorch.nn.Module` can be implemented to be reversible, i.e. `forward()` will call `inverse()` instead of `function()`.
 Not all invertible modules need to support reversibility.
 If you want to support it in your own module, then you need to override the `reversible` property to return `True`.
-The module can be revered by calling `reverse()` and checked with the `reversed` property.
+The module can be reversed by calling `reverse()` and checked with the `reversed` property.
 To avoid confusion, `Module` has `call_function()` and `call_inverse()` which will call the correct function based on the `reversed` value.

 ### checkpoint, invertible, and seed